Meet the Mega Hearts Behaviorist

 HUMANE training and behavior modification

-Mia is a clinical animal behaviorist offering humane, evidence-based support for companion animals and their guardians.
+Mia is a board-certified Associate Applied Animal Behaviorist, clinical animal behaviorist, and animal trainer offering humane, evidence-based support for companion dogs and cats.

-In addition to formal education from California State University (Los Angeles), the University of Edinburgh School of Veterinary Studies, and the Northwest School of Canine Studies in Seattle, she is certified by national organizations including the Certification Council for Professional Dog Trainers, Fear Free Pets, and Fear Free Shelters.
+In addition to formal education from California State University (Los Angeles), the University of Edinburgh School of Veterinary Studies, and the Northwest School of Canine Studies in Seattle, she is certified by national organizations including Animal Behavior Society, Certification Council for Professional Dog Trainers, and Fear Free Pets.

 Training shouldn't involve pain or intimidatioN for you or your pet